aosceola27/MCDTweaks/README.md

 > [!WARNING]
 > Unfortunately, Firefox, Microsoft Edge, and Safari aren't supported at the moment, sorry! <br />
+> This is soon to change, I'm planning to migrate MCDTweaks to Tampermonkey / Greasemonkey. <br />
 > Additionally, this plugin will not work on the school computers, as MCDS blocked all extensions on them. (why mcds)
 > Currently, I'm actively trying to get this approved by IT for use on the school computers.
 I'll give an update soon.